dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ### Link to ADAL binaries

+Follow the steps below to link your app to the ADAL binaries:

+1. Download the [Azure Active Directory Authentication Library (ADAL) for Objective-C](https://github.com/AzureAD/azure-activedirectory-library-for-objc) from GitHub, then follow the [instructions](https://github.com/AzureAD/azure-activedirectory-library-for-objc/blob/master/README.md) on how to download ADAL using Git submodules or CocoaPods.

+2. Include the `ADALiOSBundle.bundle` resource bundle in the project by dragging the resource bundle under **Copy Bundle Resources** within **Build Phases**.

-Add `-force_load {PATH_TO_LIB}/libADALiOS.a` to the project’s `OTHER_LDFLAGS` build configuration setting or **Other Linker Flags** in the UI. `PATH_TO_LIB` should be replaced with the location of the ADAL binaries.
-Also, make sure to copy the ADAL bundle to your app.
+3. Add `-force_load {PATH_TO_LIB}/libADALiOS.a` to the project’s `OTHER_LDFLAGS` build configuration setting or **Other Linker Flags** in the UI. `PATH_TO_LIB` should be replaced with the location of the ADAL binaries.

-For more details, see the instructions from [ADAL on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).

 ### Share the ADAL token cache with other apps signed with the same provisioning profile?**